selwr/sequel/README.md

 Round and/or square brackets should not appear anywhere else in the filename, other than the positions shown above.

+No bullets points (of any type) or box-drawing characters are permitted within filenames.

 When the files are read, they will be individually checked to see if they are corrupt.
 If any corrupt files are found, these will be added to a plaintext file and the program terminated so that the list of files can be repaired before a full and proper report can be generated.